Supernova (Latvian TV series): Seasons

-Supernova 2015
+2015

 Supernova 2015 consisted of two introduction shows, two heats, a semi-final, and a final.
 The introduction shows took place on 18 and 25 January 2015, the heats on 1 and 8 February 2015, the semi-final on 15 February 2015, and the final on 22 February 2015.
 The season started out with twenty competitors; however, only four made it to the final, where Aminata and her song "Love Injected" was declared the winner.
 A mix of jury voting and voting from the public decided the qualifiers of the heats and semi-finals; however, only voting from the public decided the winner of the final.

-Supernova 2016
+2016

 Supernova 2016 consisted of two introduction shows, two heats, a semi-final, and a final.
 The introduction shows took place on 24 and 31 January 2016, the heats on 7 and 14 February 2016, the semi-final on 21 February 2016, and the final on 28 February 2016.
 The competing artists and their songs were revealed during the second introduction show.
 The season started out with twenty competitors; however, only four made it to the final, where Justs and his song "Heartbeat" was declared the winner.
 A mix of jury voting and voting from the public decided the qualifiers of the heats and semi-finals; however, only voting from the public decided the winner of the final.

-Supernova 2017
+2017

 Supernova 2017 consisted of two introduction shows, two heats, a semi-final, and a final.
 The introduction shows took place on 22 and 29 January 2017, the heats on 5 and 12 February 2017, the semi-final on 19 February 2017, and the final on 26 February 2017.
 The competing artists and their songs were revealed on 13 January 2017.
 The season started out with twenty-two competitors; however, only four made it to the final, where Triana Park and their song "Line" were declared the winners.
 A mix of jury voting and voting from the public decided the qualifiers of the heats and semi-finals; however, only voting from the public decided the winner of the final.

-Supernova 2018
+2018

 Supernova 2018 consisted of two introductory shows and four competition shows.
 Twenty-one artists competed in this season, which consisted of three semifinals and a final; the top two artists from each semifinal and the next-highest ranked artist from all three semifinals advanced to the final (for a total of seven artists).
 The first semifinal took place on 3 February, and the second and third semifinals took place on 10 February and 17 February, respectively.
 Technical voting errors were encountered during the second semifinal; this increased the number of artists in the final to eight.
 In the final, which was held on 24 February, Laura Rizzotto was declared the winner of the competition after her song "Funny Girl" scored the highest number of votes from the public.